BERNIE'S AND ESIDORE'S:

 TWO RESTAURANTS IN ONE LOCATION

 The location of Bernie’s and Esidore’s is a melding of space, culinary flavors and history.
-In the space that occupies one restaurant also houses another.
 As many have come to expect through the years, early in the day, Bernie’s provides proven hearty breakfasts and lunches rugged enough to get you through your workday or give you the energy for a day of touring and adventure.
 As the day winds down and evening hours approach, a new staff of friends and talent enter the space to provide a lighter fare of tastes from around the world.

 Esidore’s @ Night imparts an exceptional experience of culinary exploration.
 Dishes originate from our own Maine roots and expand to include Asian, Indian, Mexican and British flavors.
 Coming from near or far, you may find the unexpected, but you won’t go home hungry!